Limits of Reliable Communication with Low Probability of Detection on AWGN Channels: Abstract

 \section{Abstract}

-We present a square root limit on the information rate with low probability of detection (LPD) over additive white Gaussian noise (AWGN) channels.
-Specifically, if the transmitter has AWGN channels to a receiver and a warden, both with non-zero noise power, we prove that $o(\sqrt{n})$ bits can be sent from the transmitter to the receiver in $n$ channel uses while lower-bounding the warden's probability of detection error by $1-\epsilon$ for any $\epsilon>0$.
-Moreover, in most practical scenarios, a lower bound on the noise power on the warden's channel to the transmitter is known and $\mathcal{O}(\sqrt{n})$ bits can be covertly sent in $n$ channel uses.
-Conversely, attempting to transmit more than $\mathcal{O}(\sqrt{n})$ bits either results in detection by the warden with probability one or a non-zero probability of decoding error as $n\rightarrow\infty$.
+We present a square root limit on the amount of information transmitted reliably and with low probability of detection (LPD) over additive white Gaussian noise (AWGN) channels.
+Specifically, if the transmitter has AWGN channels to an intended receiver and a warden, both with non-zero noise power, we prove that $o(\sqrt{n})$ bits can be sent from the transmitter to the receiver in $n$ channel uses while lower-bounding $\alpha+\beta\geq1-\epsilon$ for any $\epsilon>0$, where $\alpha$ and $\beta$ respectively denote the warden's probabilities of a false alarm when the sender is not transmitting and a missed detection when the sender is transmitting.
+Moreover, in most practical scenarios, a lower bound on the noise power on the channel between the transmitter and the warden is known and $\mathcal{O}(\sqrt{n})$ bits can be sent in $n$ LPD channel uses.
+Conversely, attempting to transmit more than $\mathcal{O}(\sqrt{n})$ bits either results in detection by the warden with probability one or a non-zero probability of decoding error at the receiver as $n\rightarrow\infty$.